gbumps/react-native-screenguard/README.md

 ## Limitation

-- From `v0.3.6` and above, callbacks will not be activated on all register functions.
+- From `v0.3.6` and above, callbacks will not be activated on all functions.
 You may have to activate it yourself by using [registerScreenshotEventListener](#3-registerscreenshoteventlistenernew) or [registerScreenRecordingEventListener](#4-registerscreenrecordingeventlistenernew) instead.

-- This library support blocking screenshot for iOS 13+, Android 5+ only.
+- This library support blocking screenshot for iOS 13+, Android 8+ only.

 - The protection filter is already activated until you call `unregister`.
 So remember to call a function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.

 - Lib does not support combine feature together.
 (For example you want to use `registerWithBlurView` combine with `register` to have a blur view with color behind,.....)

-- On Android, if you want to use callback, consider using `registerScreenShotEventListener` instead, as you may not receive any event after a screenshot has been triggered if using with `register`.
+- `registerWithImage` on Android is still in experimental, so please use it with caution as some unexpected behavior might occur.

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !